tek/thax/README.md

 contain the tags file for a package, while those in `combined` produce a derivation for a merged tag file.

+There are three functions in each of those two sets:

+* `deps` generates tags for only the dependencies
+* `packages` generates tags for only the targets
+* `all` combines the above

 ## Ad-hoc from the shell

 ```sh